elchicodepython/elasticsfake/README.md

 - Acts as a shim for Elasticsearch: agents think they are talking to a real ES cluster.
 - Lightweight and easy to deploy on Raspberry Pi 3/4 or any mini-PC.

-> This is probably not what you want for a professional setup but it solves a use case I had
-> where I wanted to send winlogbeat and other elastics-api data to a raspberry pi.

 Ideal for personal projects, home labs, and learning environments.

 ## Usage/Installation